-- an hourly rate; - a set fee for a particular piece of work; - a monthly fee typically a flat fee or percentage of the investment value to be managed depending on complexity and size; - an ongoing fee depending on the ongoing level of service required.
+- an hourly rate; - a set fee for a particular piece of work; - a monthly fee typically a flat fee or percentage of the investment value to be managed depending on complexity and size: - an ongoing fee depending on the ongoing level of service required.

 If your arrangements are complex, agreeing a fixed fee once your requirements have been determined will ensure costs don't spiral out of control.
-In any event, you will be given a clear view of the charging structure to discuss.
+In any event, all firms are required to act in your best interests and ensure the advice and products you receive offer fair value.
+Your adviser will explain costs clearly and ensure the recommendations are suitable for your needs.